eddex/hslu-simple-mep-results/README.md

 # HSLU simple MEP results
-This browser add-on extends the page ['Meine Andmeldungen'](https://mycampus.hslu.ch/de-ch/stud-i/mein-studium/meine-anmeldungen/) on the HSLU MyCampus website with the following features:
+This browser add-on extends the page ['Meine Andmeldungen'](https://mycampus.hslu.ch/de-ch/stud-i/mein-studium/meine-anmeldungen/) on the HSLU MyCampus website.
-- A simple table to view all your modules.
-The table shows:
-  - Module name
-  - Module type ('Kernmodul, Erweiterungsmodul, ...)
-  - Credits/ECTS
-  - Grade (F-A & 1-6)
-- The amount of credits you have achieved ordered by type of modules
-  - e.g. 'Kernmodule' 33/66
-- Your average grade
-- A distribution of your grades.
-Compare the amount of F-A grades.

-Under development:
-- A burndown chart that shows your remaining credits and an ideal reference line.
-- A bar chart showing the amount of credits you achieved each semester.

 Brought to you by [@Lextum](https://github.com/Lextum) and [@eddex](https://github.com/eddex)